 Be sure you're not using your reins to anchor yourself as you mount.
 You should have contact on the horse's mouth, but the reins need to be loose enough that they’re not cueing the horse to back up.

 It's not unusual for horses to anticipate the work they have ahead of them and protest by making it difficult for the rider to mount.
 If all other reasons have been ruled out, a little retraining will be required.
 An assistant can be helpful to prevent the horse from backing up or swinging out.
-They should stand quietly when in hand.
-If they move forward, be ready to ask the horse to halt.
-They shouldn't circle around you.
+The horse should stand quietly when in hand.
+If the horse moves forward, be ready to ask it to halt.
+The horse shouldn't circle around you.
 Another person can be helpful to ask the horse to stand quietly from the ground.
 Make the horse stand still as you put your toe in the stirrup.
 Once the horse stands for that, start putting some weight in the stirrup.
 Then lift yourself straight up, with your full weight in the stirrup.
 Your horse should stand still for each step.
-Don't rush the steps—be sure they are 100% obedient before moving on.
+Don't rush the steps—be sure the horse is 100% obedient before moving on.
 Finally, you should be able to sit in the saddle.
 Be sure if your horse seems inclined to move once you're on, that you gently check his forward motion.